Kotlin/anko/README.md

   }
 ```

-Note this doesn't invoke ``setContentView(R.layout.something)`` explicitly.
-Koan does this automatically for Activities (and only for them).
+Note this doesn't invoke `setContentView(R.layout.something)` explicitly.
+Koan does it automatically for Activities (and only for them).

+`padding`, `hint` and `textSize` are extension properties.
+They exist for most of View properties allowing you to write `text = "Some text"` instead of `setText("Some text")`.

-``verticalLayout`` (a LinearLayout but already with a ``LinearLayout.VERTICAL`` orientation), ``editText`` and ``button`` are [extension functions](http://kotlinlang.org/docs/reference/extensions.html).
-Such extension functions exist for almost every View in Android framework, and they work in Activities, Fragments (both default and that from android.support package) and even for Context.
+`verticalLayout` (a LinearLayout but already with a `LinearLayout.VERTICAL` orientation), `editText` and `button` are [extension functions](http://kotlinlang.org/docs/reference/extensions.html).
+Such functions also exist for almost every View in Android framework, and they work in Activities, Fragments (both default and that from android.support package) and even for Context.

-If you have a context instance, write DSL like this:
+If you have a Context instance, write DSL like this:

 ```kotlin
 val name = with(myContext) {